about

 How my story began

-But I didn’t stop there—I wanted to learn even more.
-In 2024, I pursued the Plant-Based Nutrition Certificate Program at the T. Colin Campbell Center for Nutrition Studies, eager to deepen my understanding and equip myself with the tools to empower others on their wellness journeys.
+In 2024, I completed the Plant-Based Nutrition Program at the T. Colin Campbell Center for Nutrition Studies, deepening my understanding of how nutrition can prevent and even reverse chronic diseases.

 xx Alexandra